stummjr/doc.scrapinghub.com/activity.rst

 Activity Log
 ============

-Scrapinghub keeps track of certain project event such as when spiders are run or new spiders are deployed.
-This activity log can be accessed in :doc:`dash` by clicking on Activity in the left sidebar or programmatically through the Activity API described below.
+Scrapinghub keeps track of certain project events such as when spiders are run or new spiders are deployed.
+This activity log can be accessed in :doc:`dash` by clicking on **Activity** in the left sidebar, or programmatically through the :ref:`activity-api` described below.

 .. _activity-api:

 Activity API
 ------------

-The Activity API collects messages for each project and returns them in reverse order that they are posted.
-It supports a count parameter to get the most recent N posts.
+The *Activity API* collects messages for each project and returns them in reverse order that they were posted.
+It supports a ``count`` parameter to get the most recent N posts.

 For example::